Sam-Max/Jackgram/README.md

 del - Delete a file on the db
-count - Count all files on the db token - Generate a token to authorize using API save_db - Save the db del_db - Delete a db by name
+count - Count all files on the db token - Generate a token to authorize using API save_db - Save the db to a json file load_db - Load a json file backup del_db - Delete a db by name

 ```